-Religious services and counseling are available to you.
-In the event of a death in your family, religious counseling will be available to you on a one-on-one basis, if you request this service.
-Submit your Inmate Request Form to the chaplain's office for all religious needs.
+Religious services and counseling are available.
+In the event of a family death, religious counseling will be available on a one-on-one basis, if requested.
+Submit an Inmate Request Form to the chaplain's office for all religious needs.